 Concordia University recognizes AP credit.
 The Registrar’s office evaluates these for transfer purposes.

 Students desiring to take a course as an audit rather than for credit can indicate their intention to do so during the registration period by filling out a form for this purpose.
 Policies regarding the addition or dropping of a credited course also apply to audited courses.
 Students who are not regularly admitted will be charged at a lower rate for auditing courses.
 No class may be changed to an audit after the end of the second week of classes in that particular semester.

-Students who have not attended any of their registered semester-long classes by the second Friday of any term can be automatically dropped from all their classes.
-Please note: it is the student’s responsibility to drop or withdraw from any class.
+Students who have not attended any of their scheduled courses by the second Friday of the term may be automatically dropped from all courses in that term.
+Please note: it is otherwise the student’s responsibility to drop or withdraw from any course.

-Failure to make satisfactory payment arrangements may also result in an administrative drop or withdraw from classes.
+Failure to make satisfactory payment arrangements may also result in an administrative drop or withdraw from courses.

 Policies governing absences and tardiness are determined by individual instructors and are announced at the beginning of the course or in the course syllabus.